How to downgrade iOS 9 to iOS 8? Read this iMobie guide to downgrade your iPhone iPad to iOS 8 from iOS 9 smoothly

-Last year, we prepared an article that collected the most common iOS 8 problems and solutions to help users fix the iOS 8 issues they met during iOS 8 update.
-Some of them made it, but some of them failed.
-Therefore, this year, except preparing the common iOS 9 problems and solutions, we also prepare this tutorial – How to Downgrade iOS 9 to iOS 8 so that you still can restore to iOS 8 if you can not fix iOS 9 issues.
-And in view the fact that the latest available iOS version is iOS 8.4.1, so in this guide we’ll focus on how to downgrade iOS 9 to iOS 8.4.1.
+Each year, we would prepare an article that collected the most common iOS problems and solutions to help users fix the iOS issues they met during iOS update.
+Therefore, after iOS 9 is released, except preparing the common iOS 9 problems and solutions, (The Most Common Problems for iOS 11 in 2017) we also prepare this tutorial – How to Downgrade iOS 9 to iOS 8 so that you still can restore to iOS 8 if you cannot fix iOS 9 issues.
+And in view of the fact that the latest available iOS version is iOS 8.4.1, so in this guide, we’ll focus on how to downgrade iOS 9 to iOS 8.4.1.

 1. You will be able to downgrade back only to the latest iOS version (which is iOS 8.4.1 currently).

-2. Make a full backup of your iPhone or iPad with iTunes or iCloud so that you can recover your data from backup you made if in worse situation.
+2. Make a full backup of your iPhone or iPad with iTunes or iCloud so that you can recover your data from a backup you made if in a worse situation.

 3. This process involves wiping your device, and restoring it from a backup, so it will take some time that depending on how much data needs to be recovered.